askehansen/smartsend-ruby/README.md

 # README

-This is a ruby wrapper for the Smartsend.io api.
+A ruby wrapper for the Smartsend.io api.

 Before beginning you need a Smartsend account.